Chloe Kelly

-Chloe Maggie Kelly (born 15 January 1998) is an English professional footballer who plays as a forward for Manchester City in the FA WSL and the England national team.
-She previously played for Arsenal and Everton and represented England on the under-17, under-19 and under-20 national teams.
+Chloe Maggie Kelly (born 15 January 1998) is an English professional footballer who plays as a forward for Women's Super League club Arsenal and the England national team.
+Kelly started her senior career at Arsenal, prior to going on loan to Everton, and joining the team permanently in 2018.
+With Manchester City, she is a 2019–20 FA Cup and 2021–22 League Cup winner, has twice been named in the PFA WSL Team of the Year, and was the joint top assist provider in the 2020–21 WSL season.
+With Arsenal, she is a 2024–25 UEFA Champions League winner.

-At the UEFA Women's Euro 2022 Kelly came off the substitutes' bench to score the winning goal in the final, securing the team their first major trophy.

-Early life

-Born on 15 January 1998 to Jane and Noel Kelly and raised in West London district of Hanwell and the youngest of seven siblings, Kelly began playing football at a young age with her five brothers.
-Before joining Arsenal's Centre of Excellence, she played for Queens Park Rangers.
-She travelled two hours round trip by train as a young teenager to train with Arsenal.
-Her footballing idol when she was growing-up was Bobby Zamora, once also a Queens Park Rangers player.
+Kelly represented England from U17 to U20 levels, before making her senior debut in 2018.
+She represented England in Women's Euro 2022, where as a substitute she scored the winning goal in the final.
+Kelly was awarded the Golden Boot in the 2023 Arnold Clark Cup, scored the winning penalty in the shoot-out at the 2023 Women's Finalissima, and is a 2023 World Cup runner-up with England.
+In the UEFA Women's Euro 2025, she successfully converted the decisive penalty to, once again, win the tournament for the Lionesses.

 Club career

 Arsenal

 On 23 July 2015, aged 17, Kelly made her full debut for the Arsenal first team in the Continental Cup against Watford, scoring her first goal just 22 minutes into the match.
-She made her second appearance for the club during a 2–1 win over Notts County, subbing in for Rachel Yankey in the 54th minute.
+She made her second appearance for the club during a 2–1 win over Notts County, substituting for Rachel Yankey in the 54th minute.

 In February 2016, Kelly signed her first senior contract.
 She made one appearance in the team's 5–1 win over Sunderland on 25 June, before being loaned to FA WSL 2 side Everton.

 After returning to Arsenal in October of the same year, she made three more appearances for Arsenal during the 2016 FA WSL season.
 The team finished the regular season in third place with a 10–4–2 record.
-Arsenal also won the 2016 FA Women's Cup Final at Wembley Stadium.
+Arsenal also won the 2016 FA Cup Final at Wembley Stadium.
 Though Kelly was in the squad, she did not play during the team's 1–0 win over Chelsea.

 In February 2017, Kelly signed a new contract with Arsenal.
 She made seven appearances for the club and scored two goals before being loaned to Everton in July.